tinkerbell/tinkerbell-docs/docs/setup/packet-terraform.md

 cd sandbox/deploy/terraform
 ```

-The Packet Terraform module requires a couple of inputs, the mandatory ones are the `packet_api_token` and the `project_id`.
+The Equinix Metal Terraform module requires a couple of inputs, the mandatory ones are the `packet_api_token` and the `project_id`.
 You can define them in a `terraform.ftvars` file.
 By default, Terraform will load the file when present.
 You can create one `terraform.tfvars` that looks like this:

 ```
 cat terraform.tfvars